 Take it a step further by choosing your mood.
 Are you happy?
 Tired?
 Annoyed?
 Stressed?
 Don’t act like a sales coach; act like a human being.
 Be the person your salespeople will most likely encounter when they pick up the phone and dial.

-Staying in character will also make it easier to post realistic challenges for your sales rep.
+Staying in character will also make it easier to pose realistic challenges for your sales rep.

 Want to take your training to the next level?
 Record all your mock sales calls and tag them by sales rep and type of call—for example, cold calling versus a follow-up.